Top Gun: Music

 The Top Gun soundtrack is one of the most popular soundtracks to date, reaching 9× Platinum certification and No. 1 on the Billboard 200 albums chart for five non-consecutive weeks in the summer and fall of 1986.
 Harold Faltermeyer, who previously worked with both Jerry Bruckheimer and Don Simpson on Beverly Hills Cop, was sent the script of Top Gun by Bruckheimer before filming began.
 Giorgio Moroder and Tom Whitlock worked on numerous songs including the Oscar-winning "Take My Breath Away".
 Kenny Loggins performed two songs on the soundtrack, "Playing with the Boys", and "Danger Zone".
 Berlin recorded the song "Take My Breath Away", which would later win numerous awards, sending the band to international acclaim.
 After the release of Loggins's single "Danger Zone", sales of the album exploded, selling 7 million in the United States alone.
 On the re-release of the soundtrack in 2000, two songs that had been omitted from the original album (and had been released many years before the film was made), "Great Balls of Fire" by Jerry Lee Lewis and "You've Lost That Lovin' Feelin'" by The Righteous Brothers, were added.
 The soundtrack also includes "Top Gun Anthem" and "Memories" by Faltermeyer, with Steve Stevens also performing on the former.

 Other artists were considered for the soundtrack project but did not participate.
 Bryan Adams was considered as a potential candidate but refused to participate because he felt the film glorified war.
 The band Toto was originally meant to record "Danger Zone", and had also written and recorded a song "Only You" for the soundtrack.
 However, there was a dispute between Toto's lawyers and the producers of the film, paving the way for Loggins to record "Danger Zone" and "Only You" being omitted from the film entirely.

+In 2024, the specialized film music label La-La Land Records released a two-CD set of the soundtrack.
+The second disc contains the same tracks that have been made available on previous editions.
+But the first disc contains the complete instrumental score by Harold Faltermeyer which is officially available for the first time (only the "Top Gun Anthem" ended on the first edition of the soundtrack album with the "Memories" track added years later on the expanded and deluxe editions).